Updated with latest information as of November 2014…

 Final Word for Moms in Need of Housing Assistance

 Single mothers, partly because of their status, have a tendency to need various kinds of assistance.
 Housing assistance for single mothers is just one type of help needed, for various reasons, including inadequate educational qualifications and hence inadequate income.
 Fortunately, there are various solutions available which enable single mothers to rent, purchase, and even build new units, and these are available through funding from the federal government, as well as private organizations.
-You might also want to check out our financial assistance for single mothers article as well — there may be some related information you find useful.
+You might also want to check out our financial assistance for single mothers article as well and also our Housing Assistance Resource page which has links to some housing assistance programs — there may be some related information you find useful.